 The Tribunal

-If no reasonable settlement is reached through our process, the complainant will be entitled to take their complaint to the Human Rights Review Tribunal.
+If the matter is not resolved through our process, the complainant will be entitled to take their complaint to the Human Rights Review Tribunal.
 The Tribunal has the same monetary jurisdiction as the District Court, that is up to $350,000, and is able to award damages and compel parties to take action.
-It is worth noting however:
+However, it is worth noting:

-• there can be significant costs associated with the process, and
+• There can be significant costs associated with the process.

 For these reasons, complaints generally settle for a ‘discount’ if settled before reaching the Tribunal.